shaileshpandit141/admin-cli/README.md

 ### Author
 If you have any questions or need assistance with this project, please contact `Shailesh` at `shaileshpandit141@gmail.com`.

-Thank you for using this Admin-CLI.
+Thank you for using Admin-CLI.